-Besides the exhibits, the map will also help you find visitor services such as restrooms, restaurants, souvenir store, etc.
+Besides the exhibits, the map will also help you find visitor services such as restrooms, restaurants, souvenir stores, etc.

 Food @ Field Museum

-If you want to make full use of your Field Museum entry tickets, do take regular breaks to recharge yourself.
+If you want to use your Field Museum entry tickets, take regular breaks to recharge yourself.

 Field Museum’s ground level has a picnic-style eating area near the sea mammals.